Would you hand your precision rifle over to a Flamingo Las Vegas security guard upon demand or simply leave the motel?

 AT 9:36PM THREE SECURITY GUARDS CAME TO MY ROOM AND SAID IT WAS POLICY THAT THERE COULD NOT BE ANY GUNS ON PREMISES.
 NO GUNS ON ANY CAESAR PROPERTIES, INCLUDING IN LOCKED VEHICLES IN PARKING GARAGES.
 LINK TO CAESAR’S ANTI-GUN POLICY

 OK, I get that some folks think camo gun cases with guns in them are dangerous; I am not an “open carry” kind of guy.
 I am generally as low-key as possible.
 In this case, the hotel’s irresponsible parking situation made carrying a gun case to my room as my safest option.
 I could have been sneaky and lied, but I stopped doing that when I left law enforcement over 10 years ago.
 Am I being too sensitive caring that a guy can’t carry a gun into his castle for the night?
-Would you have handed your guns over to Flamingo “hotel security?”
+Would you have handed your guns over to Flamingo hotel security or would you have simply left?

 It would seem to me that a better option would have been to let the hotel staff know that a “bunch of gun folks” would be in town for the next week, and not to touch anything they though looked scary or dangerous.
 Done.
 Right?
 Nope, because their parent company Caesars is opposed to the Second Amendment and personal protection.
 They choose not to allow any of their patrons to have firearms, which the staff called “weapons” on their premises.